Baashha: Legacy

 Baashha attained cult status in Tamil cinema, and was remade in Kannada as Kotigobba (2001).
 In May 2007, K. Balamurugan of Rediff.com ranked the film tenth in his list of "Rajni's Tamil Top 10" films.
 In October 2008, Outlook included Rajinikanth's dialogue "Naan oru thadavai sonna nooru thadavai sonna madhiri [sic]" in its list, "13 Cheesiest, Chalkiest Lines in Indian Cinema".
 The line was also used in "The Punch Song", a song from the film, Aaha Kalyanam (2014).
 When stand-up comedian and television anchor Bosskey launched a play titled Dada (Don) in October 2005, he named the cast after famous characters in Tamil films.
 Accordingly, Anniyan (one of Vikram's characters in the film), Baasha (Rajinikanth's character in the film) and Velu Nayakkar (Kamal Haasan's role in Nayakan) play the central characters of a family of brothers.
+Maanik Baashha was imitated by Indrans in the Malayalam film Three Men Army (1995), by Dhamu in Aasai (1995), by Rangayana Raghu in the Kannada film Rama Rama Raghurama (2011) and by Rajendran in Bruce Lee (2017), which was initially titled Baasha Engira Antony.

-A dialogue from the film, "Enakku Innoru Per Irukku" (I have another name) was used as the title of a 2016 film, while other films titled Antony (2018) and Maanik (2019) inspired by the lead characters were also released.
-A further film titled Mark Antony by Adhik Ravichandran is in production, as of 2022.
+A dialogue from the film, "Enakku Innoru Per Irukku" (I have another name) was used as the title of a 2016 film, while other films titled Antony (2018), Maanik (2019) and Mark Antony (2023) inspired by the lead characters were also released.
 In 2002, the Telugu film Khadgam was dubbed and released in Tamil as Thiru Manick Baasha.
 In 2008, the Malayalam film Big B was dubbed and released in Tamil as Maanik Baasha.
 The rivalry between Manik Baasha and Mark Antony became iconic, and was referenced in the song "Engadi Porandha" from Vanakkam Chennai (2013).
 After the release of Padayappa (1999), Rajinikanth and Suresh Krissna discussed the possibility of making a sequel to Baashha.
 Ultimately, they felt that Baashha was inimitable—not even a sequel could equal it.

 Re-releases

 The Hindi-dubbed version of Baashha was released on 25 May 2012, after being digitally restored.
 A digitally restored version of the Tamil original was released on 3 March 2017.
+It features numerous Ola Cabs stickers digitally inserted on to auto rickshaws due to a partnership between the producers and Ola Cabs.
+These changes were received with ridicule by some netizens due to being perceived as anachronistic, while others viewed it as a "smart marketing move".
+A month later, Ola announced the "Ola Baasha Mela", described as India's first and "largest Auto Driver Partners' Mela", which took place from 8 April to 10 April in Chennai.